Ruwanthalankeshwara17/integrate_dotnetcore_identityserver4/README.md

 ![jwt](./images/jwt.PNG)

-Now create a web api project from visual studio IDE or using following command 'dotnet web api'.
+Now create a web api project from visual studio IDE or using following command 'dotnet new webapi -n <Give a name>'.
 Add the following package to the project.

 ![accesstoken-validation](./images/accesstoken-validation.PNG)